 SLAP Repair Surgeon

 Repeated use of the shoulder while throwing or a fall onto the shoulder can result in a SLAP (superior labrum anterior and posterior) tear or injury.
-SLAP repair surgeon Dr. Kelechi Okoroha provides diagnosis and individualized non‐operative and operative treatments in Detroit.
-He also provides the highest level of care during and after surgery.
+SLAP repair surgeon Dr. Kelechi Okoroha provides diagnosis and individualized nonoperative and operative treatment plans in Detroit.
+He also provides highly specialized care during and after surgery.
 Contact Dr. Okoroha’s team for an appointment today!

 Your shoulder joint is a ball and socket joint made up of the upper arm bone, the shoulder blade, and the collarbone.
 The head of the upper arm bone fits into the socket of the shoulder joint known as the glenoid cavity.
 The outer edge of the glenoid is surrounded by a strong fibrous tissue called the labrum.